SchwandersC/NCAA_Advanced_Archetypes/README.md

 |               | **Rebounder**             | Specializes in securing offensive and defensive boards, often providing second-chance opportunities. |
 |               | **Interior Facilitator**  | Connects plays from the post or high elbow; uses vision and touch to set up teammates from inside. |

+## 📌 Use Cases
+This player archetyping system has a wide range of use cases for teams, analysts, and researchers:

+🧩 Roster Construction: Identify complementary player types when building lineups or targeting transfers.
+Blend roles (e.g. stretch shooter + slasher) to optimize spacing and balance.

+🔄 Transfer Portal Scouting: Quickly assess how a potential recruit fits into your system by comparing their archetype scores with current or past players.

+📈 Player Development: Track how a player’s tendencies evolve across seasons (e.g., increasing perimeter playmaking or shifting toward interior roles).

+🎯 Game Planning: Prepare for opponents by profiling their top players’ offensive tendencies—e.g., knowing a player is both a perimeter scorer and off-ball wing helps with matchup assignments.

+📊 Research & Media: Provide advanced context beyond box scores when comparing players or writing scouting reports.

+Because this system uses fuzzy clustering, players aren't limited to a single label—making it better suited to modern, positionless basketball and hybrid roles.

 ## 📈 Output Example